wp-plugins/database-backup-amazon-s3/readme.txt

 = Our website must be backuped as a full backup amazon s3.
 Can we do that with this plugin? =

 This plugin is for Database backup of websites to Amazon S3 services only.

+= How to make Scheduled backup with Amazon S3 services for my Database (dump or MySQL backup)? =

+You can make a scheduled backup to Amazon S3 bucket, if you use a plugin that supported a scheduled backup.
+We plan to do the scheduled backup, but we expect scheduled backup to our customers' wishes.
+Once we receive a request from the user to make scheduled backup - we will do a scheduled backup immediately.

+= Is it possible to compare Amazon S3 backet backup (database backup to S3 backet) with google drive backup or google drive database backup? =

+We can compare Amazon S3 backet backup (database backup to S3 backet) with google drive backup or google drive database backup, when google drive backup is done.

 == Changelog ==